paulronla/Teochew-Pop-up-Dictionary/README.md

 In the 1920s, the writing system was reformed from Classical Chinese to Standard Written Chinese, based on spoken Mandarin.
-Though it is possible to write Chinese mirroring Teochew, this is mostly limited to informal correspondence like in messaging apps.
+Though it is possible to write Chinese mirroring Teochew, this is mostly limited to informal settings like in messaging apps or song lyrics.
 Anything more formal than that will be written in standard Chinese.
 The important thing to note here is that while grammar is more or less very similar, certain kinds of vocabulary can be different.
 This comes up more often with daily discussion vocabulary, like pronouns, food, basic verbs, etc, while more intermediate and advanced subjects or abstract ideas use the same Chinese characters (but of course different pronunciations).
 Here are examples:

 English | Mandarin | Teochew
 ------- | -------- | -------